-RDA authorized contained field trials for 471 events in 2016.
-From January to October 2017, a total of 258 field trials were approved.
-Many of the approved field trials are for traits with resistance to environmental stress.
+RDA authorized contained field trials for 258 events in 2017.
+From January to October 2018, a total of 244 field trials were approved.
+Many of the approved field trials are for traits with resistance to environmental stress and functional traits.
 RDA renews the field trial permits every year.
 The lion's share of field trials are for rice with many different traits, such as environmental stress resistance, enhanced nutritional qualities, and insect resistance.
 Field trials for peppers, beans, cabbages, and grass are also underway.